-The probiotics that do create an endospore covering to protect themselves from harsh conditions are from the probiotic family called Bacillus.
-The three top Bacillus probiotics to look for when choosing a probiotic are: Bacillus coagulans, Bacillus subtilis and Bacillus clausii.
+The probiotics that create an endospore covering to protect themselves from harsh conditions are from the probiotic family called Bacillus.
+When choosing a probiotic, the three top Bacillus probiotics to look for are Bacillus coagulans, Bacillus subtilis, and Bacillus clausii.
 All of these probiotics create an endospore covering when they are in a harsh environment.
-Once they are in a more favorable environment, like your ileum or small intestine, they remove the endospore covering and begin to rapidly multiply.
-This mechanism allows for you to only need 1 to 5 billion Bacillius per capsule compared to other probiotics, where they need many more probiotics per capsule to increase the chances that probiotics can get to your ileum and small intestine.
-With an endospore covering, Bacillus coagulans was shown to have 94% viability after one year and, even after 3½ years, 84% of the organisms were viable under normal storage conditions.
+Once they are in a more favorable environment, like your ileum or small intestine, they remove the endospore covering and begin to multiply rapidly.
+This mechanism allows you to only need 1 to 5 billion Bacillus per capsule compared to other probiotics.
+They need many more probiotics per capsule to increase probiotics' chances to get to your ileum and small intestine.
+With an endospore covering, Bacillus coagulans were shown to have 94% viability after one year, and, even after 3½ years, 84% of the organisms were viable under normal storage conditions.

-In particular, the three Bacillius probiotics mentioned above even have greater advantages compared to other members of the Bacillius family.
+In particular, the three Bacillus probiotics mentioned above even have more significant advantages than other Bacillus family members.

-- Creates two different powerful bacteriocins that inhibit the growth of bad bacteria, which helps even greater strengthen your digestive environment.
+- Creates two different powerful bacteriocins that inhibit the growth of harmful bacteria, which helps strengthen your digestive environment.

 - Has strong antibiotic resistance, where most other probiotics do not.
 This allows you to improve still and maintain your digestible health while taking antibiotics.

-- Has been clinically proven to provide superior digestive support for diarrhea and irritable bowel syndrome.
+- It has been clinically proven to provide superior digestive support for diarrhea and irritable bowel syndrome.

-Orenda Eaze®, our all-inclusive dietary supplement, has all three Bacillius probiotics mentioned above as well as 28 digestive enzymes, probiotics, and prebiotics delivered in an effective and convenient capsule.
+Orenda Eaze®, our all-inclusive dietary supplement, has all three Bacillus probiotics mentioned above, as well as 28 digestive enzymes, probiotics, and prebiotics delivered in an effective and convenient capsule.
 Orenda Eaze® addresses the modern challenges to our gut biome, which is the foundation for our health and vitality.
-Orenda Eaze® helps maintain healthy intestinal flora.* Orenda Eaze® brings all these components together to alleviate bloating, gas, occasional acid indigestion, and occasional constipation encouraging a natural gut biome and supporting healthy digestion.*
+Orenda Eaze® helps maintain healthy intestinal flora.* Orenda Eaze® brings all these components together to alleviate bloating, gas, occasional acid indigestion, and occasional constipation, encouraging a natural gut biome and supporting healthy digestion.*

 Laaman, Thomas, Ph.D & Laaman, Kristen Laaman.
 (2020).
 Role of Bacillus Probiotics in Support of the Immune System.